-My research interests center on the social and cultural history of the U.S. since World War II, but I have also written on the Gilded Age and Progressive Eras.
-My focus is the intersections among gender, cultural, labor and economic history.
-I have a strong background in U.S. visual and popular culture as well.
+My research interests center on the social and cultural history of the US since World War II, but I have also written on the Gilded Age and Progressive Era.
+My current focus is on gender and women’s history as it intersects with postwar US labor and economic history.
+I have a strong background in US visual and popular culture as well.
 My training is in American studies and I rely on an interdisciplinary approach in my work.

 My earlier scholarship examined gender, culture, and labor in the art world at the turn of the century.
 In Painting Professionals: Women Artists and the Development of Modern American Art, 1870-1930 (University of North Carolina Press, 2001), I traced the careers of two generations of American women artists who flooded the art world starting in the 1870s.
 I showed the significance of culture to Progressive Era social reform with an edited document collection, How Did Settlement Workers at Greenwich House Promote the Arts as Integral to a Shared Social Life? for Women and Social Movements in the United States, 1600-2000 (Alexander Street Press, 2006).